 Larisa Latynina – Soviet gymnast

-Larisa Latynina (nee – Diriy) is a Soviet gymnast, nine-time Olympic champion (1956, 1960, 1964), Honored Master of Sports of the USSR (1956), repeated World and European champion (1957- 62), the USSR champion (1956-64) in the individual and team competitions, honored coach of the USSR (1972), honored worker of physical culture of the Russian Federation.
+Larisa Latynina (nee – Diriy) is a Soviet gymnast, nine-time Olympic champion (1956, 1960, 1964), Honored Master of Sports of the USSR (1956).
+You know, she is a repeated World and European champion (1957- 62), the USSR champion (1956-64) in the individual and team competitions.
+By the way, she is honored coach of the USSR (1972), honored worker of physical culture of the Russian Federation.

 Until 2012 record of US swimmer Michael Phelps – 22 medals, Larisa had the largest collection of Olympic medals in the history of the sport – 9 gold, 5 silver and 4 bronze medals.
-Latynina is also known for the fact that at the European Championship in 1957 she won all the gold medals.
+Also Latynina is known for the fact that at the European Championship in 1957 she won all the gold medals.

 In 1954, the USSR national team won the first place at the world championship, and Larisa won the first gold medal of the world champion.

-She was an absolute Olympic champion in 1956 and 1960.
+Moreover, she was an absolute Olympic champion in 1956 and 1960.
 In 1958 and 1962 Larisa became an absolute world champion, and the world champion in the team competition in 1954, 1958, 1962; the absolute champion of Europe in 1957, 1961.

 What is more, Larisa is an author of the books: Balance (1975) and Gymnastics through the years (1977) and some others.

-Latynina was awarded the Order of Lenin (1957), the Order of Friendship of Peoples (1980), Badge of Honor (1960, 1965, 1972), the Order For Services to the Motherland (2015, 2010, 2004), the Order of Honor (1999), the Order of Princess Olga (2002), the silver Olympic Order.
+Latynina was awarded numerous orders, including the Order of Lenin (1957), the Order of Friendship of Peoples (1980), Badge of Honor (1960, 1965, 1972), the Order For Services to the Motherland (2015, 2010, 2004), the Order of Honor (1999), the Order of Princess Olga (2002), the silver Olympic Order.

-Ivan Ilyich Latynin was her first husband.
-Their daughter, Tatiana Latynina, was born in 1958.
 They have two grandchildren – Konstantin (born in 1981) and Vadim (born in 1994).

-Larisa’s son Andrei died.
+Unfortunately, Larisa’s son Andrei died.

-Doctor of Technical Sciences, Professor, Academician of the Russian and the International Academy of Science in Electrical Engineering, Yuri Izrailevich Feldman, became her third husband.
+Doctor of Technical Sciences, Professor, Academician of the Russian and the International Academy of Science in Electrical Engineering, Yuri Izrailevich Feldman became her third husband.